Sun-lab/SDAN/SDAN_Comparsion/README.md

 # Run scNET on Microglia
 python SEA_AD_comparison.py scNET --cell_type Micro-PVM --scnet_epochs 250 --scnet_batches 40
 ```

-Spectra for SEA_AD Astrocytes and Micro-PVM is a special multi-step workflow
+#### Spectra workflow for Astrocytes and Micro-PVM

+`Spectra` analysis for the `SEA_AD` dataset is implemented as a separate multi-step workflow for `Astro` and `Micro-PVM` cells.
+Run the following steps in order:

 ```
+conda activate sdan-spectra

 # Step 1: combine the Astro and Micro-PVM datasets
 python combine_Astro_Micro-PVM.py